Photoproduction of the $\pi N$ pair on nuclei and isobar configurations: Cross section of the reaction

-The contributions of the exchange mechanisms of the reactions to the cross section, corresponding to the diagrams in Fig. \ref{fig2}\textit{e} and Fig. \ref{fig2}\textit{b} are presented by the dashed–dotted curves with one and two points.
-The thin solid curve in Fig. \ref{fig4} shows the total contribution to the cross section of the isobar configurations.
-The final state interaction was taken into account within the framework of the optical model.
-We see that the angular dependences of the cross sections from some mechanisms of the pion-nucleon pairs production correspond to the experimental large opening angle data.
+From Fig. \ref{fig4} we see that the angular dependence shapes of the cross sections from some mechanisms of the pion-nucleon pair production correspond to the experimental large opening angle data.
 However, the absolute value of the mechanism contributions to the reactions, conditioned by the isobar configurations, is by several orders less.
-Thus, the behavior of the experimental yield of the $^{12}$C$( {\gamma ,\pi ^{ -} p})^{11}$C reaction for the large opening angles observed in the experiment \cite{10} is impossible to be explained by the effect of isobar configurations in the nucleus ground state.
+Thus, the behavior of the experimental yield of the $^{12}$C$( {\gamma ,\pi ^{ -} p})$ reaction for the large opening angles observed in the experiment \cite{10} is impossible to be explained by the effect of isobar configurations in the nucleus ground state.

-At present the statistically provided experimental data of the $A( {\gamma ,^{}\pi ^{ +} p})B$ reaction in range of the large momentum transfer to the residual nucleus are absent.
-For comparison of the predictions of the presented photoproduction model with the results of the measurements we use the experimental data of the work \cite{27}, in which the cross section of the $^{12}$C$( {\gamma ,^{}\pi ^{ +} p})$ reaction, averaged in the kinematic area with mean value of the residual nucleus momentum equal to $\sim$300 MeV/{\it c}, is measured.
+At present the statistically provided experimental data of the $A( {\gamma ,^{}\pi ^{ +} p})B$ reaction in the range of the large momentum transfer to the residual nucleus are absent.
+For comparison of the predictions of the presented photoproduction model with the results of the measurements we use the experimental data of the work \cite{30}, in which the cross section of the $^{12}$C$( {\gamma ,^{}\pi ^{ +} p})$ reaction, averaged in the kinematic area with mean value of the residual nucleus momentum equal to $\sim$300 MeV/{\it c}, is measured.
+The average photon energy $\overline{E}_{\gamma}$ was 355\,MeV.

+Fig. \ref{fig5} displays the results of the calculated cross section plotted against the kinetic energy of the proton together with the data of the work \cite{30}.
+In Fig. \ref{fig5} the experimental cross section is averaged over the proton energy in the interval $80 - 120$ MeV.
+In addition both experimental and theoretical cross sections are averaged over the pion energy in the interval of $71.5 - 106.5$ MeV, and over the proton polar angle in the interval of $56^\circ - 94^\circ$.